TheRaphael0000/tahm-ken.ch/readme.md

 - [x] add a filter for specifics champions in optimized compositions
 - [x] show challenges for each champions when selecting them
 - [x] find a way to implement Variety's Overrated

+## todo
-- [ ] show challenges for each champions when hovering them them
+- [ ] show challenges for each champions when hovering them
-- [ ] use genetic algorithms to find the best compositions to try to avoid having always the same champs in the best compositions
 - [ ] fetch from Riot API current challenges
+- [ ] update table sorting and add visual clue of the current sort
 - [ ] search for champions when typing letters
+- [ ] use genetic algorithms to find the best compositions to try to avoid having always the same champs in the best compositions
 - [ ] User eXperience (help needed)

 ## install